cuevascarlos/ClinicalTrials/README.md

 T7	control 747 796	FAC (5-fluorouracil/doxorubicin/cyclophosphamide)
 ```

 It can be seen that T2 and T26 are overlapped and after check which is the correct one we can conclude that T26 is the wrong one with the wrong beginning and ending values.
-It has been modified manually to have the same beginning and ending values, it could also have been omitted directly.
+To avoid not considering either of the two it has been modified manually to have the same beginning and ending values, it could also have been omitted directly T26.

 This change is the consequence of the frequency of the total-participants entity being a unit smaller than that reported by the authors.

 Once the *.conll files* are read in order to reproduce the corpus statistics of Table 1 in the [paper](https://aclanthology.org/2022.wiesp-1.4.pdf) as the entities are divided into B-ner_tag and I-ner_tag the amount of times each entity appears can be reported considering only the times B-ner_tag appears for each ner_tag.
-The corpus statistics obtained in our work is the following:
+The corpus statistics obtained in our work are the following:

 |Entity                     |Count|n_files|
 |---------------------------|-----|-------|